 It might take up a lot of room for not many flies.

 There are times when you need a lot of big flies.
 If you ever take your fly rod to the sea, for instance.
-This would definitely be the best saltwater fly box for sure.
+This would definitely be a good saltwater fly box for sure, but don’t drop it as it is not waterproof.

 Sure, the standout thing for me is the magnetic lid-locking system.
 To open the box is effortless, especially with cold hands.
 The magnet is strong enough to keep the lid completely sealed while it is in your pocket.